 Flexible Hammertoes & Tendon Release

 You may be able to straighten the buckled joints, but flexible hammertoes will become rigid.
-Common symptoms include corns, pain and irrigation.
+Common symptoms include corns, pain and irritation.

 In order to treat the buckled joints, the bottom tendon can be repositioned to the top of the toe, called a flexor tendon transfer.
 The top or bottom tendon can also be released only; this is called tenotomy.